Melanosome

 7× speed timelapse video of fish melanophores responding to 200 uM adrenaline; the melanosomes retreat to the center of the star-shaped melanophore cells.

 Fish and frog melanophores are cells that can change colour by dispersing or aggregating pigment-containing melanosomes.

 A melanosome is an organelle found in animal cells and is the site for synthesis, storage and transport of melanin, the most common light-absorbing pigment found in the animal kingdom.
 Melanosomes are responsible for color and photoprotection in animal cells and tissues.

 Melanosomes are synthesised in the skin in melanocyte cells, as well as the eye in choroidal melanocytes and retinal pigment epithelial (RPE) cells.
 In lower vertebrates, they are found in melanophores or chromatophores.

 Structure

 Melanosomes are relatively large organelles, measuring up to 500 nm in diameter.
 They are bound by a bilipid membrane and are, in general, rounded, sausage-like, or cigar-like in shape.
+They can also be hollow in birds and platypus.
 The shape is constant for a given species and cell type.
 They have a characteristic ultrastructure on electron microscopy, which varies according to the maturity of the melanosome, and for research purposes a numeric staging system is sometimes used.

+Hollow melanosomes in birds enhance the brightness of iridescent colours in feather barbules by increasing the refractive index between keratin and melanin and between melanin and the air within the melanosome's cavity.
+Another factor which increases the range of colors produced is that melanosomes are often flattened and organized as nanostructures.